-In February 2023, the convertible loan converted into 21,747 shares of common stock according to its terms upon the Company's closing on its IPO.
+In February 2023, the related party elected to convert the convertible loan into 21,747 shares of common stock according to its terms upon the Company's closing of its IPO.
 The conversion was considered a redemption for accounting purposes and consequently, the Company recognized a \$29,333 loss on the conversion.